 Make sure the request has a response.
 If it doesn't, click to send a request and get a response.
 See Run individual requests.

-On the Assertions page, click to create another assertion.
+On the Assertions panel, click to create another assertion.

 In the subsequent dialog, select the Property Content category on the left and the JsonPath Match assertion on the right and click Add:

 In the dialog, you need to enter a JSONPath expression that will extract some field from the response body and the expected value of this field:

 You can either type the desired expression, or click Select node on the toolbar and pick a value visually in the subsequent dialog.
 Let’s do this.
 Click , select the name field of the first array item in the following dialog and click OK:

 The JSONPath Expression field now contains the selector and Expected Result contains the value extracted from the current response data: